Meteor-han/ReaDISH/README.md

 # ReaDISH

-Data and codes for the paper "Reaction Prediction via Interaction Modeling of Symmetric Difference Shingle Sets".
+Data and codes for the paper "Reaction Prediction via Interaction Modeling of Symmetric Difference Shingle Sets" (NeurIPS 2025).

 ## Requirements